Veteran Benefit Programs

 These Chapters receive benefits in the form of a monthly check; none of these chapters pay for tuition or books.
 Muskogee Regional office determines their eligibility.

 This chapter pays for tuition and books and receives a monthly stipend, which is determined by their local office.
-The local office is responsible for getting an authorization form to Faulkner State’s Financial Aid Office so that tuition and books can be paid for.
+The local office is responsible for getting an authorization form to the College’s Financial Aid Office so that tuition and books can be paid for.

 This chapter is for veterans, spouses and children.
 It pays tuition (based on percentage rating), provides stipends for books, and pays a basic monthly housing allowance.
 The tuition money is sent to the College, and the book stipend and housing allowance is paid straight from the VA to the student via check or direct deposit.
 In order to be eligible for the full housing allowance, students must be full time and must have at least one campus course.
 If the student is less than full-time, the allowance will be prorated.
 Students must have at least seven hours or more to qualify for the housing allowance period.
 For individuals whose eligibility rating is less than 100 percent, the housing allowance will be paid based on percentage (60 percent, 70 percent, 80 percent, etc.).